May 20, 2022MAINTENANCE

 Performing preventive maintenance (PM) on critical assets can save your company big bucks.
-PM programs are especially crucial for industrial organizations—manufacturers, warehouses, power plants— that rely on complex machinery to serve customers everyday.
+PM programs are especially crucial for industrial organizations—manufacturers, warehouses, and power plants— that rely on complex machinery to serve customers every day.

 An emergency breakdown, for example, can set facility production targets back for hours, if not days.
 Some studies even estimate the financial impact of manufacturing downtime to be as much as $5,600 per minute!
 With that said, even small- and medium-sized businesses can reap substantial savings by optimizing their maintenance scheduling plans.

 What Is Preventive Maintenance?

 Have you ever heard the medical slogan “Prevention is better than the cure?”